varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Routing.md

 want (more on that shortly).

 In other words, the name of your method is not used when generating the URL.
-You can call it whatever you want, but as a convention, we normally suggest using a name that matches the name of the file (appended by the `Page` suffix).
+You can call it whatever you want, but as a convention, we suggest using a name that matches the name of the file, appended by the `Page` suffix.

 The file name `Index.kt` is special.
 If a page is defined inside such a file, it will be treated as the default page under that URL.
 For example, a page defined in `.../pages/admin/Index.kt` will be visited if the user visits